Ealenn/Ealenn/content/posts/raspberry/dns-sinkhole/index.md

 ### Redundancy of DNS servers

 Another advantage is the multiplication of DNS servers available.
-If an DNS server is no longer accessible, for example your internet service provider, you switch to another automatically.
+If any DNS server is no longer accessible, for example your internet service provider, you will switch to another **automatically**.

 > Example, in case of DDoS cyberattack [as in 2016 with Dyn](https://en.wikipedia.org/wiki/2016_Dyn_cyberattack), Dyn is not accessible, but CloudFlare is up !
 More recently in 2018 with the French internet service provider Free, and they national DNS breakdown.